Employee shot during attempted robbery at Durham Wendy's

 Stay on top of breaking news stories with the ABC11 News App

+The suspect then demanded money from the safe, but the employee told him he was unable to open it.

+The suspect then forced the employee to lie on the floor and shot him in the leg.

-Officers told ABC11 crews on scene, that the victim was taken to the hospital.
+Police said the victim was taken to the hospital with non-life-threatening injuries.

 #UPDATE @DurhamPoliceNC say during an attempted robbery of the Wendy’s at 5402 S. Miami Blvd, a worker was shot.
 They tell us that employee’s expected to recover from his injuries.
 They have no suspects in custody yet. #abc11 pic.twitter.com/YCThvLSt9v— Anthony Wilson (@AnthonyABC11) July 17, 2018